All articles

 Rating: 7.5/10

-CBD Kush tested at a consistent 8:1 ratio in our Batch C run.
+CBD Kush is widely reported to test at a consistent 8:1 ratio in published lab panels.
 Limited CBD catalogue depth but what's there is reliable.
 Consider pairing with a second source for ratio variety.

 Browse CBD seeds →